r-craig73/rc_portfolio/README.md

 * Authentication setup: Add gem 'devise' to your Gemfile and bundle `$ bundle update`.
 Run `$ rails generate devise:install` to create additional files.
 Run `$ rails generate devise user` to create a migration file, model and spec model files and a route for users.
 Run migration `$ rake db:migration` to update the database table.
 Run `$ rails generate devise:views` to automatically add views for registering and signing in.
 Finally, restart Rails server.

-* System dependencies
-* There are soooooo many Ruby gem dependencies.
-Here's a list of the dependencies used (coming soon).
+* System dependencies: There are soooooo many Ruby gem dependencies.
+List of the dependencies coming soon.

 Copyright (c) 2019 **_RC productions_**